 The team welcomes referrals for women registered with a GP and living in Dorset, with a significant mental illness during the perinatal period.
 Please consider referring women to Steps to Wellbeing for mild to moderate mental illness.
+We accept referrals from health professionals and social workers.

 1) Pre-pregnancy advice and assessment for high risk women (i.e. those on mood stabilising or antipsychotic medication, or with a history of bipolar disorder, schizophrenia or postpartum psychosis)